Christian Nieves: Biography

-Christian Javier Nieves Maldonado was born in the Hospital del Maestro in San Juan, Puerto Rico.
-He is the eldest of 3 children, two women, Monika and Natalia, and Christian, as a single male, Modesto Nieves and Beatriz Maldonado, procreated in the neighborhood Cedar bottom in Naranjito.
-His mother, housewife, attentive care home taught school responsibilities.
-His father, known as the "Naranjito Lefty" a musician and cuatrista tireless, taught him to love typical and popular music, and its culture with passion.
+Christian Javier Nieves Maldonado was born at the Hospital del Maestro in San Juan, Puerto Rico.
+He was raised by his parents Modesto Nieves and Beatriz Maldonado in the neighborhood Cedro Abajo in Naranjito.
+His father, known as "El zurdo de Naranjito" (Naranjito's lefty) was a cuatro musician.
 It was in your home very young at the age of 3 years started to interpret popular songs with a four that between his grandfather and his father gave him.
 He learnt to play the themes like "Green light", "Mi viejo San Juan" as well as six, aguinaldos, dances and other styles that exist in the Puerto Rican music.

 In his childhood, Christian participated in the powers of four in all Puerto Rico in which obtained first place, was also recognized by the Institute of Puerto Rican culture as the most talented young of our national instrument, the Puerto Rican Cuatro.
 With only 10 years of age as part of their development of labor reaffirms from typical Puerto Rican music.
 With which led him to represent his country all over the world in countries like: United States, as well as to the Puerto Rican communities in New York City, Chicago, Connecticut, Boston and Los Angeles, Canada, Mexico, Argentina, Brazil, Uruguay, Venezuela, Colombia, Peru, Switzerland, Belgium, England, Spain, the Netherlands, Germany, Denmark, France, Japan, and Cuba, among many others.

 Christian, along with four talented young unite their forces and ideas to form his own group, Harbour estate, integrated the typical music to rock highlighting the instrument of the Puerto Rican cuatro, this with the purpose of presenting an innovative proposal within the Rock genre in Spanish in Puerto Rico, United States and Latin America.
 The introduction of the Puerto Rican Cuatro as the main instrument of the band manages to quickly capture the attention of the public in their presentations, both so the Group was nominated for the awards your music as the revelation of the year 2001.

 Some of the most important achievements of Christian Nieves has been record in productions with groups like: the official Ballet Folklorico de Puerto Rico, much and the typical national, Mapeye, as well as with artists recognized both nationally and internationally: Andres Jimenez ("El Jibaro"), Danny Rivera, Roy Brown, making point in another are, Antonio Cabán, Juan Luis Guerra, Ruben Blades, and his most recent intervention with Tommy Torres and the Puerto Rican star Ricky Martin which highlights his talent with the indigenous instrument giving a musical nuance very harmonic and different to each piece.